-An ancient Phoenician plaque, a stone pillar and the remains of boatsheds were unearthed as a result of 2021’s archaeological excavations in Kition-Pampoula, Cyprus, the Department of Antiquities announced last Friday.
+An ancient Phoenician plaque, a stone pillar and the remains of boatsheds were unearthed as a result of recent archaeological excavations in Kition-Pampoula, Cyprus.

 The archaeologists working under the auspices of the Department of Antiquities released their year-end report of the excavations that took place during 2021 on the part of the French Archaeological Mission at ancient Kition (Larnaka-Pampoula).

 The area’s excellent natural harbor was even mentioned by the ancient Greek geographer Strabo; the extent of the ancient harbor was verified by the archaeologists, who uncovered boat sheds there that once housed the magnificent ships of that era, the triremes.

 The Kition area was known for its worship of the Cypriot goddess Aphrodite; when the area was ruled by the seagoing peoples known as the Phoenicians, she was worshiped under the name Astarte.

 2021 Kition dig excavated the neoria, exploration of Archaic, Geometric levels

 There were three main objectives of 2021 dig, including the completion of the excavation of the neoria, which had been exposed during previous fieldwork (1984-1999).
 The completion had been delayed for years due to the unfortunate presence of modern tennis courts on part of the archaeological site.

 Additionally, the archaeologists wanted to further explore of the stratigraphy of the site down to Archaic and Geometric levels and to further expose levels of the “transitional period” from as far back as the 12th century BC.

 Two trenches in the northern and eastern parts of the site (under the former tennis courts) proved that the basin extended over the whole area of the modern archaeological site.

 Excavation of the neoria made possible after tennis court relocated